gaehlerm/SoftwareEngineering/README.md

 // get an image without copy right
 <img src=images/testing_pyramid.jpg width="300">

-Integration tests are the second level of the pyramid.
+Component tests are the second level of the pyramid.
 They are like assembling the radio with the already controlled parts.
-Integration tests are coarser than unit tests and can't locate errors as precisely.
+Component tests are coarser than unit tests and can't locate errors as precisely.
 But they are still useful to check the functionality of the radio.
-About 15% of all tests are integration tests.
+About 15% of all tests are component tests.

 The acceptance tests should only check that the installation of the radio in the car worked out as expected.
 Turning it on once should be completely sufficient as there is not much more that can still go wrong.

 Acceptance tests are the least common.
 They are very valuable to check that a program really works.
 There are always some things that can go wrong, even if all unit tests pass.
 However, the feedback you get from an acceptance test is very limited.
 It will mostly tell you that something is off, but you'll spend a lot of time debugging the cause of this issue.
 On the other hand you don't need too many E2E tests.
-If you have good test coverage with your unit and integration tests, chances are low that you'll have a lot of failing acceptance tests.
+If you have good test coverage with your unit and component tests, chances are low that you'll have a lot of failing acceptance tests.
 Once you know that the engine, the gear box and the brakes of a car work and are playing together correctly, there is not much left to test on the completely assembled car.
 If it runs, it's probably fine.
 Only about 5% of all tests are end-to-end tests.

 # 13. Writing better Code with Tests